pelithne/k8s-short/workshop.md

 ### 3.8.2 If you have the time: Use a file share as a volume, this time with static mode

+If you need storage that can be accessed by all pods in a cluster, you can use Azure Files.
+You can create the file share dynamically, like in the previous example, or statically.
+In this exercise you will take the hard way, and create it statically.

 Create storage account.
 Give the storage account a unique name (e.g. use your signum)
 ````
 az storage account create -n <unique name for storage account> -g <resource-group-name> -l westeurope  --sku Standard_LRS